 ART.
-569. Required addition to reserve funds of insurance companies.-Insurance companies may deduct from gross income the net addition required by law to be made within the taxable year to reserve funds, including in the case of assessment insurance companies the actual deposit of sums with State or Territorial officers pursuant to law as additions to guarantee or reserve funds. considered to mean the net addition required by the specific statutes of the States within which the taxpayer transacts business.
-A requirement by a State insurance commissioner that a net addition shall be made to certain amounts retained to meet specified liabilities is not a net addition required by law to be made to reserve funds within the meaning of the statute.
+569. Required addition to reserve funds of insurance companies.- Insurance companies may deduct from gross income the net addition required by law to be made within the taxable year to reserve funds, including in the case of assessment insurance companies the actual deposit of sums with State or Territorial officers pursuant to law as additions to guarantee or reserve funds.
+Reserve funds "required by law" include not only reserves required by express statutory provisions, but also reserves required by the rules and regulations of State insurance departments when promulgated in the exercise of an appropriate power conferred by statute, but do not include assets required to be held for the ordinary running expenses of the business, such as taxes, salaries, reinsurance, and unpaid brokerage.
 Only reserves commonly recognized as reserve funds in insurance accounting are to be taken into consideration in computing the net addition to reserve funds required by law.
 In the case of a fire insurance company the only reserve fund commonly recognized is the "unearned-premium" fund.
 Casualty companies may deduct losses incurred within the taxable year; but unless the net addition to the unpaid loss reserve required by law exceeds such losses incurred, no deduction for the net addition to the unpaid loss reserve may be taken.
 In any event only the excess of such net addition over such losses may be deducted.
-In the case of life insurance companies the net addition to the "reinsurance reserve" and the "reserve for supplementary contracts not involving life contingencies", and the net addition to any other reserve funds necessarily maintained for the purpose of liquidating policies at maturity, are legally deductible.
-An increase in the reserve maintained by a life insurance company to pay dividends on deferred dividend policies may not be deducted from gross income.
+In the case of life insurance companies the net addition to the "reinsurance reserve" and the "reserve for supplementary contracts not involving life contingencies," and the net addition to any other reserve funds necessarily maintained for the purpose of liquidating policies at maturity, are legally deductible.
+An increase in the reserve maintained by a life insurance company to pay dividends on deferred dividend policies may be deducted from gross income when such reserve is required by law.
 Mutual hail and mutual cyclone insurance companies are entitled to deduct from gross income the net addition which they are required to make to the "guaranty surplus" fund or similar fund.

 ART.
-570. Special deductions allowed in the case of combined life, health and accident policies.-Corporations which issue combination policies of life, health and accident insurance on the weekly premium payment plan, continuing for life and not subject to cancellation, may deduct from gross income only such portion of the net addition not required by law made within the taxable year to reserve funds as is needed for the protection of the holders of such combination policies.
+570. Special deductions allowed in the case of combined life, health, and accident policies.-Corporations which issue combination policies of life, health, and accident insurance on the weekly premium payment plan, continuing for life and not subject to cancellation, may deduct from gross income only such portion of the net addition not required by law made within the taxable year to reserve funds as is needed for the protection of the holders of such combination policies.
 In general the net addition to any fund especially maintained for the protection of such policyholders may be deducted.
 The determination by the company of the need for such addition is subject to review by the Commissioner, and the return of income should be accompanied by a full explanation of the basis upon which such fund and the additions to it are determined.